Sharing resources and examples of how design can be used in the fight against trafficking.

 When Places Speak

-WHEN PLACES SPEAK is a photography exhibit that provides a forum for places associated with trafficking to tell their story: from places where victims are recruited to places used by purchasers to meet victims, places used by law enforcement to stop trafficking, and places where victims can transition.
+WHEN PLACES SPEAK is a photography exhibit that provides a forum for places associated with trafficking to tell their story: from places where people are recruited to places used by purchasers, places used by law enforcement to stop trafficking, and places where survivors can transition.
 By starting dialogues around the places sex trafficking touches, we can shed light on the fact that it is happening here, in our neighborhoods and communities.